SalahEddineDERDAF/-IoT-data-driven-dashboard-for-irrigation-management/README.md

 Copy the public URL from the Colab output (e.g. https://35.237.141.55:8501) and open it in your browser.

 # Step 8: Upload the Test dataset
-Upload the testDataset.csv file into Colab.
+Upload the testDataset.csv file into the dashboard.

 This dataset simulates real-time IoT sensor data for testing the dashboard.